 - Towel/Cloth: This is to cover your work area.

-- Paper Towels: Wipe your brushes and clean up your work area with paper towels.
+- Paper Towels: For wiping your brushes or cleaning up the work area.

 1. Sketch the Seagull